- We strive to provide complete care for our patients. Learn more about all the services we provide.

 We provide estimates for all surgeries and hospitalizations.
 If you have not received an estimate, you are welcome to request one at any time for your expected charges.

-Triadelphia Veterinary Clinic offers discounted services to senior citizens and local area rescue groups.
+Triadelphia Veterinary Clinic offers discounted services to military, senior citizens and some local area rescue groups.
 Pre-approval is required to qualify for the rescue group discounts, please call us for more information.

 We are open for appointments during normal business hours.